ArtifexSoftware/MuPDF.NET/docs/api/document.rst

         - `SetOCMD(ve=["or", 4, ["not", 5], ["and", 6, 7]])`.
 This delivers ON if the following is true: **"4 is ON, or 5 is OFF, or 6 and 7 are both ON"**.
         - `SetOCMD(ve=["not", xref])`.
 This has the same effect as the OCMD example created under 1.

         For more details and examples see page 224 of :ref:`AdobeManual`.
-Also do have a look at example scripts `here <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/optional-content>`_.

         Visibility expressions, `/VE`, are part of PDF specification version 1.6.
 So not all PDF viewers / readers may already support this feature and hence will react in some standard way for those cases.